 Keep your kids and the dog from walking away from your home.

 Most homeowners are looking to add a little security, privacy and safety to their home and yard.
 They also want an end result that will look great too.

-We will work with you to identify your wants, needs, budget and personal preferences and show you some cool alternatives for your East King County house.
+Your installer will work with you to identify your wants, needs, budget and personal preferences and show you some cool alternatives for your East King County house.

-We generally suggest colors, styles and accessories that should end up coordinating with the design and colors of your home.
+They generally suggest colors, styles and accessories that should end up coordinating with the design and colors of your home.

-We will also always comply with all city building laws and regulations, whether that’s concerning perimeter fencing or swimming pool fencing.
+They will also always comply with all city building laws and regulations, whether that’s concerning perimeter fencing or swimming pool fencing.